 © Jennifer Brinkman/stock.adobe.com

-Palm Beach is a beautiful town in south Florida located adjacent to the state's mainland at Lake Worth Lagoon.
+Palm Beach is a beautiful town in South Florida located adjacent to the state's mainland at Lake Worth Lagoon.
 The town is known as one of the United States' top resort destinations, home to exquisite 20th-century mansions, upscale boutiques and art galleries, and renowned fine dining restaurants.
 Visitors can explore the impressive Gilded Age residence of industrialist Henry Flagler, now operated as a living history museum facility as the Flagler Museum.
 Spacious Palm Beach Municipal Beach stretches along pristine waterfront stretches in the city's downtown district, offering direct beachfront access for water sports and sunbathing throughout the year.
 Worth Avenue is known for its upscale shopping and dining.
 Each year, the city hosts the renowned Palm Beach Food and Wine Festival, known as one of the nation's most acclaimed food and wine festivals.
 Browse the most beautiful West Palm Beach beaches to explore on your visit.

 © Happy monkey/stock.adobe.com